 Its name is Cristaldi and although it is somewhat of an institution in Catania, it is a new discovery for me.
-No surprise there, for like most things about this place, it takes me time to find mine own way.
+No surprise there, for like most things about this place, it takes me time to find my own way.

 Cristaldi is a speciality market that carries international and hard to find food items, including an all American section.
 We're talking Aunt Jemima pancake mix, brown sugar and even cans of Campbell soup!

 Here are some of the other highlights that caught my eye during my first visit.

 The UK section: an impressive array of nice biscuts and real English tea.
 I was especially excited about the entire wall of loose leaf teas of all types.

 The large Asian food section, including the full range of Indian spices.
 I was having a hard time just finding cumin up until now.